Welcome to Subscribe On Youtube

 Each row of this table contains the ID in a log Table.

-Since some IDs have been removed from Logs.
-Write an SQL query to find the start and end number of continuous ranges in table Logs.
+Write a solution to find the start and end number of continuous ranges in the table Logs.

 Logs table: